Modulus for bases of matroids: Introduction

 Consider a loopless matroid $M(E,\cI)$ with the rank function $r$.
 In \cite{catlin1992}, the authors established that $S(M)$ and $D(M)$ are closely related to the principal partition of $M$.
 The theory of principal partitions is not only a powerful tool but also has many applications, as discussed in \cite{fujishige2009theory}.
 Specifically, this theory shows that $S(M) = 1/ \eta^*_{max}$ and $D(M) = 1/ \eta^*_{min}$, where $\eta^*_{max}$ and $\eta^*_{min}$ are the maximum and minimum values, respectively, of the universal base of the polymatroid associated with $M$, see Section \ref{sec:pp}.

-It is noteworthy that two concepts $S(M)$ and $D(M)$ are connected through the dual matroid of $M$.
-For any loopless matroid $M(E,\cI)$ with a corresponding loopless dual matroid $M^*$, it is shown that $S(M^*) = D(M)/(D(M)-1)$ and $D(M^*) = S(M)/(S(M)-1)$ \cite[Theorem 1]{catlin1992}.
-This relationship motivates one of our key results, detailed in Theorem \ref{thm:dualmat} below.
+It is noteworthy that there is a fundamental relationship between strength and arboricity of a matroid and its dual, see \cite[Theorem 1]{catlin1992}.
+This relationship motivates one of our key results, detailed in Theorem \ref{thm:dualmat} below.\\

 The theory of blocking and anti-blocking polyhedra was developed by Fulkerson in \cite{fulkersonblocking, fulkersonanti}.
+This theory describes dual relationships between sets of constraints in optimization problems, with applications in network flow and combinatorial optimization.
 Let $\cB$ be the family of all bases of a loopless matroid $M = (E, \cI)$.
 Let $\co(\cB)$ be the convex hull of indicator vectors of all bases in $\cB$.
 The {\it dominant} of $\cB$ is defined as:

 The base dominant $\Dom(\cB)$ is discussed in \cite{fulkersonanti}.
 Fulkerson stated in \cite{fulkersonanti} that the following result can be deduced from Edmonds's work in \cite{edmonds1965lehman}:

 In \cite{edmonds1965lehman}, Edmonds presents two theorems from which it can be derived that $S(M)$ is equal to the value of the base packing problem (which is equivalent to (\ref{eq:edmonsnash})), and $D(M)$ is equal to the value of the base covering problem, see Section \ref{sec:pp} for definitions and \cite{catlin1992}.
 These theorems extend results from Nash-Williams and Tutte in \cite{edge-disjoint,on} and Nash-Williams in \cite{nash1964decomposition}.
 Specifically, for the case of the spanning tree dominant, Chopra in \cite{chopraon} provided the same inequality description as in (\ref{eq:edmonsnash}), using a different proof.
 Moreover, he also provided a minimal inequality description of the spanning tree dominant.